Exercises to Help MBA Applicants Develop a Personal Brand

 In our work with applicants, we’ve learned that it’s better to sift through an array of life experiences and see what emerges as a core strength rather than lead off with what clients perceive as their strengths and then try to find examples that back those up.

 You don’t need to write the stories now—start by scratching out a few notes.
-Things like “how I overcame a speech impediment,” “the time I backpacked through Asia for six months on $2,000” or “Have worked in the family business since I was 14 years old,” is fine.
+Things like “How I overcame a speech impediment,” “The time I backpacked through Asia for six months on $2,000,” or “Have worked in the family business since I was 14 years old” are fine.

-Consider personal and/or leadership achievements in and outside of work to get the wheels turning.
-Think of times when your actions made an impact on a person or group.
-Remember those instances when you motivated others or a time you solved a problem with ingenuity.
+Consider personal and/or leadership achievements to get the wheels turning in and outside of work.
+Think of times when your actions impacted a person or group.
+Remember those instances when you motivated others or solved a problem with ingenuity.

 Don’t be afraid to touch upon setbacks or failures.
 After all, your strategies for overcoming them may be the best indicator of your future success in the business world.

 How can you determine whether a story is worth fleshing out?
 See if you can list the concrete actions you took and the results you achieved.
-The actions you took reveal your approach to a particular problem and provide clues about your strengths, capabilities, and character.
+Your actions reveal your approach to a problem and provide clues about your strengths, capabilities, and character.
 The results indicate that your actions made a difference.

 Exercise 3: Mine Stories for Strengths